agoose77/phd-thesis/content/2400-texat-tpc.md

 :alt: A time-projection-chamber detector with a MicroMeGaS anode and array of silicon detectors surrounding the exterior of the active volume.
 :width: 400px

 The TexAT detector configuration.
 A black arrow indicates the direction of the beam, which first enters the detector through the ion-counter (IC, indicated).
-The segmented anode is visible in blue and purple at the top of the detector, whilst the field-cage (FC) and the array of CsI(Tl) + Si detectors are visible around the outside of the TPC volume.
+The segmented anode is visible in blue and purple at the top of the detector, whilst the field-cage (FC) and the array of CsI(Tl) + Si detectors are visible around the outside of the field cage.
+These detectors occupy the same gas cell as the MicroMeGaS (MM).
+The ion drift plane is given by the normal of the MicroMeGaS.
+The beam direction, given by a vector between the window and silicon wall, is indicated by a white arrow.
 Figure taken from Ref. {cite:ps}`barbui_ensuremathalpha-cluster_2022`.
 :::

 +++